carolfs/tapas/sem/README.md

 # Results

-In order to estimate the parameters of the model and the free energy, the code uses the Metropolis-Hasting algorith in convination with a few different other methods.
+In order to estimate the parameters of the model and the free energy, the code uses the Metropolis-Hasting algorith in combination with a few different other methods.

-The function `tapas_sem_estimate.m` returns an estimated model with is a structure with the fields
+The function `tapas_sem_estimate.m` returns an estimated model.
+This is structure with the following fields
 * `pE`: Posterior expected value.
 That is the mean of the parameters.
 * `map`: Sample with the highest posterior probability.
 * `ps_theta`: Samples of the parameters.
 The second dimension corresponds